 Here you will find fresh meats, cheeses, tons of food stands, and a great place to people-watch.

 Philly is home to two traditional dishes that were started here:

 Hoagies – an Italian-inspired sub – delicious

 Philly Cheesesteak – sliced steak with cheese, hoagie style sandwich

 Much to our surprise, Philly is a great city for biking around.
 You can either rent bikes from bike shops or use the new Philadelphia bike share program run by Indego.

-Philadelphia Art Museum, or better known as the Rocky museum, is a must see.
+Philadelphia Art Museum, better known as the Rocky museum, is a must-see.
 Even if you don’t have time to visit the actual museum, the area is just gorgeous.
 You can feel triumphant as you run up the famed stairs.